tezos-checker/segmented-cfmm/docs/specification.md

 - If the amount of tokens that needs to be `transfer`red to the contract (after taking accrued fees into account) is higher than `maximum_tokens_contributed`, fails with `high_tokens_err` error code.
+- If the resulting liquidity in the position becomes less than zero, fails with `position_liquidity_below_zero_err` error code.
 - A user can set `liquidity_delta` to `0` on an existing position to simply retrieve any uncollected fees.